What is Inflammatory Bowel Disease (IBD) and what are the symptoms?

 - Learn the necessary tools to manage your anxiety and depression symptoms

 - Figure out the areas in your life where you will need to make changes

 - Feel empowered to know that while your IBD is a part of you, it does not define you

 How can therapy help to cope with IBD?

-Dealing with IBD can be incredibly stressful, anxiety-producing, frustrating or can even bring about depressive symptoms.
-If you feel like you are having trouble managing the stress or emotions surrounding your life with IBD, it may be helpful to reach out to a licensed mental health professional.
+If you feel like you are having trouble managing the stress or emotions surrounding your life with IBD, reach out to us.